salesforce/decaNLP/README.md

 ### Caveats During Training

 - On a single NVIDIA Volta GPU, the code should take about 3 days to complete 500k iterations.
 These should be sufficient to approximately reproduce the experiments in the paper.
+Training for about 7 days should be enough to fully replicate those scores.
 - The model can be resumed using stored checkpoints using `--load <PATH_TO_CHECKPOINT>` and `--resume`.
 By default, models are stored every `--save_every` iterations in the `results/` folder tree.
 - During training, validation can be slow!
 Especially when computing ROUGE scores.
 Use the `--val_every` flag to change the frequency of validation.
 - If you run out of memory, reduce `--train_batch_tokens` and `--val_batch_size`.